 Bankruptcy is public, and therefore, a relatively simple incident to verify.
 When a reference entity declares bankruptcy, Enron Credit will wait the requisite amount of time (60 days in most jurisdictions) to ensure that the filing is not declared frivolous by the courts and rescinded and then will pay the swap buyer (usually, the seller of some good or service) a sum of money equal to the notional amount of the swap.

-4. 5.
+4. Current status: what we currently trade, how we price.

+5. What new models we need to achieve goals.

 There are several different categories of credit risk portfolio models that may be used to assist us in further development of the Enron Credit pricing engine: